PATRICIA WHITE, Eugene Lang Research Professor

-Media is a crucial and pervasive dimension of contemporary culture.
-The development of formal understanding, historical knowledge, and critical literacy in media technologies and practices is central to a liberal arts education in the twenty-first century.
-The Department of Film and Media Studies explores the history, theory, language, and social and cultural aspects of media forms including cinema, television, online video, digital games, and media arts, exploring their history, theory, language, and social and cultural aspects; introducing research and analytical methods; teaching digital production skills and approaches; and encouraging cross-cultural comparison of media aesthetics, audiences, and institutions.
-Our hybrid curriculum blends critical studies with production, often within the same course.
+Film and media are crucial and pervasive dimensions of contemporary culture.
+The development of formal understanding, historical knowledge, and critical literacy about media texts, technologies, and practices is central to a liberal arts education in the twenty-first century.
+The Department of Film and Media Studies offers classes that explore the history, theory, aesthetics, and social and cultural aspects of media forms including cinema, television, online video, digital games, and media art.
+The program teaches research and analytical methods as well as digital production skills and approaches and encourages cross-cultural comparisons as well as attention to audiences and institutions.
+Our hybrid curriculum blends critical studies with critical making, often within the same course.

 The Academic Program

-The Film and Media Studies Department offers a range of courses in critical studies and production, cross-lists film and media courses with other departments, and awards credit for majors and minors taking approved offerings from other departments and programs.
+The Film and Media Studies Department offers a range of courses in critical studies and production and awards credit for majors and minors taking approved offerings from other departments, programs, and institutions, including Bryn Mawr, Haverford, and the University of Pennsylvania.
 Students may major or minor in film and media studies, including in the Honors Program.
 FMST 001 is the prerequisite for advanced work in the major or minor and is recommended preparation for any course in the department except first-year seminars.
 In addition to class meetings, most courses require weekly evening screenings.
 Production courses are limited to 10 students and may not be taken pass/fail.

 Majors must take a minimum of 10 credits, among which the following are required: